 - Bone age: delayed by more than two standard deviations.

-- The National Institute for Health and Clinical Excellence (NICE) recommends that somatropin be used for the treatment of growth failure for children with growth failure who:
+- The National Institute for Health and Care Excellence (NICE) recommends that somatropin be used for the treatment of growth failure for children with growth failure who:

 - Treatment should be discontinued if: